All comparisons

 Is Bolt faster than Spawned for building apps?

 For pure frontend generation, yes.
 Bolt WebContainers are blazing fast.
 Spawned AI builder is competitive but not quite as fast for raw code generation.
-Spawned speed advantage is in the full lifecycle: build, deploy, and launch a token without switching platforms.
+Spawned speed advantage is in the full lifecycle: build, deploy, and get discovered without switching platforms.

 Does Spawned support multiple frameworks like Bolt?